 An inmate of a prison or otherwise legally detained in a public institution.

-If you don’t satisfy the above criteria, you may still be eligible for a waiver if you demonstrate financial hardship.
+If you don’t satisfy the above criteria, you may still be eligible for a reduction if you demonstrate financial hardship.
 They assess financial difficulty through three tests, which may also consider care arrangements impacting your financial situation.

 Financial hardship tests